lomaverde/CodeVerde/README.md

       - React
       - SwiftUI
       - Jetpack Compose (Android)
+- **Reference**: Apple doesn't provide an official reference for MVVM; however, it is widely used in the developer community due to its reactive and declarative nature.

 ### 3. **VIPER (View, Interactor, Presenter, Entity, Router)**
 - **Description**: A strict architecture pattern that divides the app into five distinct components: